-An academic coach is assigned to each student to track progress in their courses in addition to the virtual instructor.
+An academic coach is assigned to each student enrolled in the distance education program.
+These staff members track student progress in their courses as do the virtual instructors.
 Progress is tracked on a weekly basis.
-Students who are struggling are assigned to one-on-one tutorial sessions with a tutor that specialized in the subject area.
-The tutor works closely with the student and teacher and provides feedback on progress during the tutorial sessions.
+Students who are struggling are assigned to one-on-one tutorial sessions with a tutor that specialized in the content area.
+Tutors work closely with the student and teacher and provide feedback on progress during the tutorial sessions on a weekly basis.

 Struggling Student Reports are generated to ascertain which students may be in critical need of academic intervention.
-They are color-coded and the students reflected in red are contacted first.
+They are color coded (red, yellow, green) and the students reflected in red are contacted first.

-The program staff monitors student attendance, participation, and performance to ensure that students meet compulsory attendance requirements and are making progress toward successful completion of the course or program as specified in the program's attendance policies.
-Progress reports are generated and sent via email to students and parents by the 15th of every month.
-If the 15th of the month falls on a weekend, reports will be sent on the previous Friday.
-Users can contact support staff by email, or they can login to a support portal.
-A ticket is opened and tracked to ensure resolution.
-Staff is available 24/7 to provide assistance to users with technical issues.
+Student attendance, participation, and performance is monitored by program staff to ensure that students meet compulsory attendance requirements and are making progress toward successful completion of the course or program as specified in the program's attendance policies.
+Progress reports are generated and sent via email to students and parents twice per month.

-3. Describe how the school will ensure students participate in assessments and submit coursework.
+(3) Describe how the school will ensure students participate in assessments and submit coursework.